Monument Crisis Center basic need programs.

 The pantry also purchases from the Food Bank, using contributions from private donors, and holds fundraisers.
 Families may find canned fruits and vegetables, milk, canned tuna/chicken, soups, bread, cereal, peanut butter, and based on availability fresh produce and dairy.
 The main center is at 1990 Market Street, Concord, CA 94520, dial (925) 825-7751.

 Back-2-School Backpack Drive distributes to low income, eligible children a variety of supplies, with an emphases on passing out free backpacks within Contra Costa County.
 The mission was to collect supplies to help children start off their school year on a positive note.
 To help the non-profit meet this goal, please donate backpacks filled with school supplies (such as clothing, notebooks, and more) for these children.
 It is also a great way to give back to the community.
+Find more information on programs that help with school supplies.

 The Senior Moments programs focuses on meeting the nutritional needs of people age 55 years or older.
 In addition, this resource is a great way for them to socialize with peers, enroll into medical workshops and receive a wellness check from a professional.